-Headlights for Night Racing: In the case of a night race headlights will be required.
-Headlights must be permanently on "low beam" setting (no full beam allowed) and additional spot-lights will be allowed on bars across the front of the car (not roof mounted).
+Headlights for Night Racing: In the case of a night event, headlights will be required.
+Headlights must be permanently on "low beam" setting (no full beam allowed).
+Spot-lights / light bars are NOT allowed.

 No Flashing Lights or Sirens: No working sirens, flashing lights, or similar emergency vehicle stuff allowed.
 Anything that makes your car appear like a Safety/emergency vehicle will get you black-flagged.